 Engaging activities for using and evaluating sources on Kialo Edu

-Activities for identifying a need for sources
+1. Activities for identifying a need for sources for younger learners

-For younger learners, this can be as easy as just starting the conversation about sources.
-In a Kialo Edu discussion you’re using, ask them to identify claims where they feel evidence would be helpful and explain their reasoning.
 The first time you do this, adding a couple of fairly outrageous claims can get the ball rolling!
 Making this a regular activity will help them learn to spot points where information should probably be backed up.

 For older students, get them to flex their research muscles by asking them to find sources which support or contradict your argument.
-If they’re working on cloned discussions in small groups, give students Editor permissions to add a relevant source to your claims.
+If they’re working on cloned discussions in small groups, give students Editor permissions to add relevant sources to your claims.
 You could even ask them to add a comment with a correct citation in your preferred style!

-Activities for identifying credible sources
+3. Activity for identifying credible sources for younger learners

 With a wealth of information now available at our fingertips, the line between a credible source and a not-so-credible source isn’t always clear.
 The potential for misinformation, or indeed disinformation, is significant.
 Thus, students need tools to be able to identify trustworthy and unbiased sources.
 On Kialo Edu, you can help students evaluate sources by using a checklist like the CRAAP Test.

 For students with a bit more experience vetting sources, you can add a wider range of source types into the Background Info.
 Then get students to build their own checklist to evaluate the sources against.
-You can provide students this guide for checking online news sources if they need some inspiration!
+You can provide students with this guide for checking online news sources if they need some inspiration!

 Once your students are used to reviewing sources, why not occasionally add in a competitive dimension?
 Hide one questionable source in a Kialo Edu discussion for them to find.
 It can be as subtle or blatant as needs be to suit your students’ age and experience.
-Or, get them to fact-check their teacher!
-The low-stakes competitive element will capture their attention, and it has the added bonus of making sure they’re really checking out your supporting information.

 We hope that we’ve given you some ideas for how you can use a Kialo Edu discussion to support your students to become great source investigators.
 We’d love to hear more about how you build in work on sources in your classes for different age groups, so please get in touch on social media, or directly at feedback@kialo-edu.com and share your ideas!